zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### highlightFirst `boolean`

-Controls whether the first item will be automatically highlighted.
+If set to true the first suggestion will be automatically highlighted.

 #### Example
     <kendo:autoComplete highlightFirst="highlightFirst">